ryanspletzer/ryanspletzer.github.io/linkfarm.md

 some real gems in this book to pick up.
 Not all of these 50 will be mind-blowing but there's enough here that it goes on the recommended list.
 Reading More Effective C# next.

+* [DNS and BIND](http://shop.oreilly.com/product/9780596100575.do) - I'm not going to lie, this book is a long slog.
+But if you can power through it, you will come out the other end with a much better understanding of the underpinnings of DNS, and have a new appreciation of just how much hidden complexity exists beneath a system that has the seemingly simplistic job of mapping domain names to IP addresses.

 ## Health

 Over the course of 2016 and now into 2017 and beyond I started taking health seriously.
 In particular I lost 40 pounds